-National Programmes of Action
+National Programmes of Action for Pollution Prevention

-- Mobilize political and financial support for the long-term programme and to demonstrate that land-based activities can be addressed using alternative, realistic and country-driven approaches; and,
+- Demonstrate that land-based activities can be addressed using alternative, realistic and country-driven approaches;

 - Belize: NPA

 - Saint Lucia: NPA (Appendices: 1-9, 10 and 11-13)

 - Trinidad and Tobago